 Anxiety and stress are normal pieces of the human experience.
 So are relaxation and downtime.
 It seems like a lot of people today are stuck in the anxiety and stress place 24/7.
-I wanted to provide some good resources here about anxiety that you can check out at your leisure.
+We want to provide some good resources here about anxiety that you can check out at your leisure.
 Don't want to stress you out- right?

 Learning About Anxiety